 - the common transit countries themselves.

-The common transit countries are Iceland, Norway, Switzerland and Liechtenstein, Turkey, the former Yugoslav Republic of Macedonia and Serbia.
+The common transit countries are Iceland, Norway, Switzerland and Liechtenstein, Turkey, the Republic of North Macedonia, Serbia and the United Kingdom.
 (The combined territories of the Union, and the common transit countries are known as the common transit area).

 An authorised consignor is a person authorised by Revenue to carry out transit operations without presenting the goods at the customs office of departure.